-Submission to: Council

-Meeting Date: Submitted by:

-March 6, 2025 Nicole Cardinal

-Committee and Council Chair

-Agenda Item Title: 3.1 Consent Agenda - Executive Committee Meeting Summary Report

-Action Requested: ☐ The following items require The following item(s) are of

-approval by Choose particular interest to action is required.

-an item.
-See below Choose an item. ·

-for details of the Feedback is sought on

-recommendation. this matter.

-AGENDA T TEM DETAILS

-Recommendation: N/A ILM DETAILS

-·

-Background: The Executive Committee following matters: ttee met on February 4, 2025, and discussed

-1. Committee Re sources: Resources tha t are useful for

-supporting the Committee members in achieving its mandate

-such as the Terms of Re

-st, Council Decision Terr - · · · · · · · · · · · · · · · · · · ·

-that directly impact the work of the Executive Committee.

-2. Request from public advocacy group: A public advocacy

-group requested that CPSA Council make a public statement

-regarding the harms of trans and gender diverse legislation passed by the Government.
-The Committee examined a critical

-• ences and sources cited i

-as prepared by the CPS

-Research department.
-T • •

-nalysis and recommenda

-The Committee decide -

-to the Council n neeting's in-camera age nda.
-In accordance with

-this will take place in-car

-e of this discussion is suc - ·

-formation outweighs adh

-etings be open to the pu

-any decisions taken will be shared in the public minutes of the

-meeting for the May 2025 Council meeting.

-3. Council Meeting Agenda for March 2025: The Committee used the following inputs to develop the agenda for the March

-Council meeting agenda for the march

-- n previous meetings.

-ting Action Items and Fo llow-up List.

-ne December Council Me =
+& SURGEONS OF ALBERTA Submission to: Council Meeting Date: Submitted by: March 6, 2025 Nicole Cardinal Committee and Council Chair Agenda Item Title: 3.1 Consent Agenda - Executive Committee Meeting Summary Report Action Requested: The following The following The attached is for , items require item(s) are of information only.
+No approval by Choose particular interest to action is required. an item.
+See below Choose an item. for details of the Feedback is sought on recommendation. this matter.
+AGENDA ITEM DETAILS Recommendation: N/A Background: The Executive Committee met on February 4, 2025, and discussed Backgrounar the following matters: 1.
+Committee Resources: Resources that are useful for supporting the Committee members in achieving its mandate were reviewed, such as the Terms of Reference, Consent Agenda Checklist, Council Decision Terminology and policies that directly impact the work of the Executive Committee.
+2. Request from public advocacy group: A public advocacy group requested that CPSA Council make a public statement regarding the harms of trans and gender diverse legislation passed by the Government.
+The Committee examined a critical review of references and sources cited in the public group's article, which was prepared by the CPSA's Analytics, Innovation and Research department.
+The Committee also discussed an analysis and recommendation to the public group's request.
+The Committee decided to add this discussion to the Council meeting's in-camera agenda.
+In accordance with Bylaw 20(27), this will take place in-camera because the sensitive nature of this discussion is such that avoiding public disclosure of information outweighs adhering to the principle that Council meetings be open to the public.
+It is noted that any decisions taken will be shared in the public minutes of the meeting for the May 2025 Council meeting.
+3. Council Meeting Agenda for March 2025: The Committee used the following inputs to develop the agenda for the March Council meeting: Minutes from previous meetings.
+Council Meeting Action Items and Follow-up List.
+Data from the December Council Meeting Feedback Survey.

-4. Governance Review Implementation Plan (GRIP): The Committee discussed one of the recommendations from the Governance Review Implementation Plan, which was to define public interest.
+Governance Review Implementation Plan (GRIP): The Committee discussed one of the recommendations from the Governance Review Implementation Plan, which was to define public interest.
 Since this was discussed at the 2025 Council Retreat in January, wherein Council determined that it was impossible to define the public interest, the Committee considered if a section of the report should still include a briefing on the public interest, which is another recommendation in the GRIP.
 The Committee requested that a jurisdictional scan be completed to review how other regulatory organizations keep the public interest front of mind in their discussions.
-5. External Meetings: An update on meetings with provincial officials and stakeholders was provided.
-6. Executive Committee in 2025: The Committee discussed its workplan and schedule for the year, and a schedule for traditional territorial acknowledgments for Committee meetings in the year.
-Next Steps: N/A List of Attachments: N/A
+External Meetings: An update on meetings with provincial officials and stakeholders was provided.
+Executive Committee in 2025: The Committee discussed its workplan and schedule for the year, and a schedule for traditional territorial acknowledgments for Committee meetings in the year.

+Next Steps: N/A

+List of Attachments:

+N/A